dotwebstack/dotwebstack-framework/documentation/development_guidelines.md

 # Code style
 The DotWebStack framework uses Java code conventions based on the Google Java Style Guide.
 Most conventions are enforced by the Checkstyle and Spotless plugins as described below.
-The conventions that are not supported by these tools should be
+The conventions that are not supported by these tools are described below should be applied manually.

 ## CheckStyle
-The project uses the [checkstyle](http://checkstyle.sourceforge.net/) during the validation stage, using the configuration `checkstyle.xml`to check most conventions.
+The project uses the [checkstyle](http://checkstyle.sourceforge.net/) plugin during the validation stage, using the configuration `checkstyle.xml`to check most conventions.

 ## Spotless